driusan/dewm/src/Initialize.md

-If we look at the source for wingo or taowm, they both use `github.com/BurntSushi/xgb/xproto` to do this. wingo in the function 'own' and taowm in 'becomeTheWM' (wingo is more advanced in that it tries to replace the WM if one's already running, so taowm's approach is probably better for us to look at.
+If we look at the source for wingo or taowm, they both use `github.com/BurntSushi/xgb/xproto` to do this. wingo in the function 'own' and taowm in 'becomeTheWM' (wingo is more advanced in that it tries to replace the WM if one's already running, so taowm's approach is probably better for us to look at right now.)

-taowm simply calls on xproto.ChangeWindowAttributesChecked the root window with some parameters.
+taowm simply calls `xproto.ChangeWindowAttributesChecked` on the root window with some parameters.
 If the call fails, someone else has ownership of the root window.
 That approach seems simpler, so let's take that.
 The only problem is `ChangeWindowAttributesChecked` needs both the X connection and the window that we want to change attributes on (the root window, in our case) as parameters.
-We'll take a similar approach to taowm and store them in globals, because I have a feeling we'll need them a lot.
+We'll take a similar approach to taowm and store them in globals, because I have a feeling we'll be needing them a lot.

-We may want to eventually have command line flags, too, so let's assume there's a block before Initializing X to handle it.
-We'll leave it blank for now.

 ### "main.go globals"
 ```go